UNIm95/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 3. Which CDH service(s) host a property for enabling Kerberos authentication?
 	- All installed within Core hadoop install
 4. How do you upgrade the CM agents?
- - With help of Cloudera Manager upgrade guide.
+ - Go to Hosts-> All hosts -> Re-run Upgrade wizard.
+And use Cloudera Manager upgrade guide.
 Cause some versions of CM and CDH needs specific upgrade procedure.
 5. Give the `tsquery` statement used to chart Hue's CPU utilization?
  - I think no. Cause Hue is Web interface for hadoop components.
 6. Name all the roles that make up the Hive service